get a quote

 While it might be tempting to save on professional fees, investing in an experienced architectural team and specialists can actually save you money in the long run.
 Here’s why:

-• Architectural Fees: Architects usually charge between 5-10% of the total project cost for design, planning permission and technical drawings.
+• Architectural Fees: Practices usually charge between 5-10% of the total project cost for design, planning permission and technical drawings.
 Their expertise ensures your design is not only functional and stylish but also compliant with local regulations.
 Plus, they can help you avoid costly mistakes and make sure your extension adds real value to your home.

 • Structural Engineers: For projects that involve significant changes or multi-storey extensions, a structural engineer is essential.
 They’ll make sure your extension is safe and sound—crucial for planning approval and the long-term stability of your home.